-NRSG 398 SPECIAL TOPICS IN NURSING (1-3) [credit depends on topic] Prerequisites: A background of work in the discipline or prior consent of instructor.
+NRSG 398 SPECIAL TOPICS IN NURSING (1-3) [credit depends on topic] Prerequisite: A background of work in the discipline.
 This course will focus on an aspect of the discipline not otherwise covered by the regularly offered courses.
 The topic will vary according to professor and term; consequently, more than one may be taken by a student during his/her matriculation.